matsen/teaching/courses/bu-summer-school/index.md

 title: 'Boston University Computational Immunology Summer School'
 ---

+# Phylogenetics module of the Boston University Computational Immunology Summer School

 After this course, I hope you will be able to

 * understand basic features of evolutionary trees